LenAgain/dotfiles/README.md

 - ZSH plugins are included as submodules in `zsh/plugins`

 ## Install
-Clone this repo an then run `scripts/install`.
+Clone this repo and then run `scripts/install`.
 This repo is public to avoid authorisation.
 ```bash
 git clone https://github.com/LenAgain/dotfiles ~/.dotfiles
 bash ~/.dotfiles/scripts/install